ApiLogicServer/ApiLogicProject/readme.md

 ```
 ApiLogicServer create --project_name=ApiLogicServer-Explore db_url=
 ```
+where:

+* `ApiLogicServer-Explore` is the name of your project (a directory)
+* `db_url` is a SQLAlchemy URL identifying your database; the default is pre-supplied sample<br><br>

-> API Logic Server reads your schema, and creates the executable project you see here.
+> :bulb: API Logic Server reads your schema, and creates the executable project you see here.

 &nbsp;